Skip to main content

 Conservation in agricultural landscapes

 Many species in human dominated landscapes such as the UK experience mosaics of seminatural habitat and agricultural habitats.
 The quality of these habitats and the spatial interactions between them will determine species’ persistence.
 However, policies and funding streams for managing semi-natural and agricultural habitats are not sufficiently integrated.
 In 2010, I published one of the first studies directly comparing the biodiversity values of seminatural habitats and wildlife-friendly farming, and quantifying the so-called land-sparing/land-sharing trade-off.
 Recently my PhD student Jamie Alison (Jamie's webpage), in partnership with Natural England, has looked in more detail at two different types of agri-environment schemes (AES).
 He has elucidated moth community responses to generic AES and more targeted whole-field restoration options, contingent on connectivity to seminatural habitat.
-I am also co-supervising Katie Threadgill, a PhD student at the University of York, in partnership with FERA, looking at how butterfly populations respond to amounts of AES and semi-natural habitat in the surrounding landscape.
+I also co-supervised Katie Threadgill, a PhD student at the University of York, in partnership with FERA, looking at how butterfly populations respond to amounts of AES and semi-natural habitat in the surrounding landscape.
+My PhD student Indie Jones who started in 2022 is studying the benefits of habitat restoration for pollinators, and how this depends on the spatial configuration of the habitat, in both agricultural and more built-up areas.

 Understanding contemporary range shifts

 I am broadening these studies to use population genomic data to infer the history of population colonisations for species where we don’t have exhaustive population surveys (as we do for the Silver-spotted Skipper).
-My PhD student Georgina Halford will be using genomic and remotely sensed data to understand population dynamics of the Chequered Skipper butterfly, which is the focus of an ambitious re-intoroduction project by Butterfly Conservation.
-I am also collaborating with Ilik Saccheri, Jane Hill and PhD student Eve Taylor-Cox to understand range shifts of the moth Lymantria monacha and the butterfly Pararge aegeria and quantify the impacts of habitat fragmentation and dispersal ability.
+My PhD student Georgina Halford used genomic and remotely sensed data to understand population dynamics of the Chequered Skipper butterfly, which is the focus of an ambitious re-intoroduction project by Butterfly Conservation.
+I also collaborated with Ilik Saccheri, Jane Hill and PhD student Eve Taylor-Cox to understand range shifts of the moth Lymantria monacha and the butterfly Pararge aegeria and quantify the impacts of habitat fragmentation and dispersal ability.

 Research grants